sk7-dotcom/QMEE/README.md

 Assignment#3 Prompt:

+JD: I really like this project, but the visualizations need work.

 1. Construct some (i.e., more than one) ggplots using your data.
 (If you already made one for a previous           assignment, try making another.)
 2. Discuss:
    what you are trying to show